filipealmeida/probespawner/README.md

-metric_field | field with your metric name value_field | field with the value for your metric metrics | list of fields that are metrics to be stored
+metric_field | field with your metric name value_field | field with the value for your metric metrics | list of fields that are metrics to be stored blacklist | list of blacklisted tags (keys to remove from metric push)

 ### STDOUT
 Field | Description